psychemedia/middle-english-romances/sir-orfeo.md

 A morwe the under tide is come
 And Orfeo hath his armes y nome,
 And wele ten hundred knightes with him,
-Ich y armed stout and grim ;
+Ich y armed stout and grim;
 And with the quen wenten he,
 Right unto that ympe tre.
 Thai made scheltrom `[defence]` in ich aside,
 And sayd thai wold ther abide,
 And dye ther everichon,
-Er the quen schuld fram hem gon :
+Er the quen schuld fram hem gon:
 Ac yete amiddes hem ful right,
 The quen was oway y twight, `[taken]`
 With fairi forth y nome,